 COURSE STRUCTURE

-Please note that Chisholm currently only delivers VU22744 Work safely in the solar industry unit over two days.
+Please note that Chisholm currently only delivers VU22744 Work safely in the solar industry unit.

 To be awarded the Course in Working Safely in the Solar Industry, participants must successfully complete all five core units, starting with the prerequisite VU22744 Work safely in the solar industry: